Jknator/3005-Proj/README.md

 1) Download node.js
 - https://nodejs.org/en/download

-2) in a terminal go to the project directory and enter "npm install" to download all dependencies
+2) in a terminal go to the project directory and enter "**npm install**" to download all dependencies

 3) Add a .env file into the project directory with the template:
    ```